syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-* When searching with an empty delimiter value, `TEXTAFTER` matches immediately.
-It returns the entire text when searching from the front (if instance_num is positive) and empty text when searching from the end (if instance_num is negative).
+* If the delimiter is not found, a `#N/A` error is returned, unless [if_not_found] is specified.

-* `TEXTAFTER` returns a `#N/A` error if the delimiter isn't contained in text.
+* If [instance_num] equal to 0 or greater than the length of text, a `#VALUE!` error returned.

-* `TEXTAFTER` returns a `#VALUE!` error if instance_num = 0 or if instance_num is greater than the length of text.
+* The [instance_num] argument allows for both positive and negative numbers.
+Positive values search from the start, and negative values search from the end.

-* `TEXTAFTER` returns a `#N/A` error if instance_num is greater than the number of occurrences of the delimiter.
+* The function supports case-sensitive and case-insensitive search modes using the [match_mode] argument.